SoftFever/OrcaSlicer/README.md

 You can add an issue to the [github tracker](https://github.com/bambulab/BambuStudio/issues) if **it isn't already present.**

 # License
-Bambu Studio is licensed under the GNU Affero General Public License, version 3.
-Bambu Studio is based on PrusaSlicer by PrusaResearch.
+Orca Slicer is licensed under the GNU Affero General Public License, version 3.
+Orca Slicer is based on PrusaSlicer by PrusaResearch.

 PrusaSlicer is licensed under the GNU Affero General Public License, version 3.
 PrusaSlicer is owned by Prusa Research.
 PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.